pnp/pnpjs/packages/sp/docs/index.md

 * [Comments and Likes](comments-likes.md)

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-sp-uml.svg) of @pnpjs/sp.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-sp-uml.svg) of @pnp/sp.
+Right-click the diagram and open in new tab if it is too small.